 In order to properly manage your stress, it’s important to find the root cause of it.
 Take some time to reflect on your work life and note any areas that could use improvement.
 Is your stress being caused by your commute to work, your procrastination, or your increased workload?
 Each cause will have a different solution.
 Keep in mind, reflection can be a complex process.
 Be kind to yourself.
 (Pssst, if you need a hand, may we suggest the DiveThru app?
 It’s free to download!)

 Once you’ve figured out the cause of your stress, you can start accessing resources to combat that stress.
-You may be thinking, “there’s so much information out there, where do I even start?”.
+You may be thinking, “there’s so much information out there, where do I even start?”
 Don’t worry.
 At DiveThru, we put our hard hats on and did the heavy lifting for you.
 Behold, the best suggestions for managing stress in one ultimate stress-management list:

-Ultimately, it all comes down to balance.
+Ultimately, life all comes down to balance.
 Work is a necessary part of life, but it isn’t the only part of life.
 We need to find a happy medium in order to succeed in all aspects of life.
 Everybody is different so don’t be afraid to find what balance works for you: it will likely not be 50/50 and it may change over time.
 If you can find a way to balance your work and personal life, you will be less burnt out and better equipped to handle any stress that may come your way.

+When was the last time you took a break?
 It’s a proven super scientific fact that breaks improve motivation and productivity.
 We better capitalize on this, folks.
 When you take a break, try to change up your environment and task completely.
 A lot of times we simply switch our computer screen with a phone screen, but that doesn’t really count.
 Get up and go for a walk, stretch, or have a dance party in the bathroom.
 When you come back, you’ll be ready to focus again.

 Tip: use the Pomodoro Technique to schedule 25 minutes of work followed by 5 minutes of break time.
 After 4 rounds, you get to take a longer break as a reward.

+Have you tried talking it out?
 This means leaning on your support system and asking for help when you need it.
 It also means having open, honest conversations with the people you work with.
 If you don’t let your co-workers know what’s causing you stress, they may never know.
 Unless they can read your mind.
 But we might have a different problem if that’s the case.

 Fun fact: when you’re doing something you’re passionate about, you actually create a positive feedback loop that increases your productivity.
 If you’re feeling unmotivated or disconnected from work, take the opportunity to look inward.
 Why did you choose this job in the first place?
 What makes you excited about working?
 Rediscovering your passion will make work more enjoyable and make everyday tasks less stressful.